CenterForSpatialResearch/MappingForTheUrbanHumanities/Summer2016/Syllabus.md

 * Adapt course tutorials for use in their own classes
 * Develop data-driven urban humanities courses and assignments

-###Materials and format
+###Materials
-Laptop with qGIS 2.8 installed
+* Laptop with qGIS 2.8 installed
-All course tutorials will be provided and available via Github
+* All course tutorials will be provided and available via Github
-Optional: a 16 GB flash drive to store course data + exercises
+* Optional: a 16 GB flash drive to store course data + exercises

 ##Background on CSR
 The Center for Spatial Research was established in 2015 as a hub for urban research that links design, architecture, urbanism, the humanities and data science.
 It sponsors research and curricular activities built around new technologies of mapping, data visualization, data collection, and data analysis.
 CSR focuses on data literacy as well as interrogating the world of 'big data,' working to open up new areas of research and inquiry with advanced design tools to help scholars, students as well as our collaborators and audiences, to understand cities worldwide – past present and future.